 I don't know what job I want to do!

-Worried that you don’t know exactly what job you want?
-Don’t worry!
-You will be surprised to learn the amount of different opportunities that are available within one company; some of which you might never guess!
+You will be surprised to learn the amount of different opportunities that are available within one company; some of which you may never guess!
 Sometimes just getting your foot through the door of a company who is willing to invest time and money into helping you learn is the best route forward.
-Or you could always be inspired at one of our events?
-All of our lecturers have industry experience, so why not attend one of our open events and pick their brains on the range of opportunities available within their industries?

 To find out when our next open event is, please visit our events page.
 Alternatively to speak to someone sooner, please contact our Apprenticeships team on 023 8091 1226 or email email@example.com.